kylerasinger/ConuHacks_2024/README.md

 ConUHacks was a great opportunity to develop our web development skills by working on a challenge that pushed our limits.

 Made By :
--Kyle Rasinger (Front-End Development)
+Kyle Rasinger (Front-End Development),
--Thomas Mejia (Front-End Development)
+Thomas Mejia (Front-End Development),
--Omar Hassasein (Backend Development)
+Omar Hassasein (Backend Development),
--Khaled Eshoukri (Backend Development
+Khaled Eshoukri (Backend Development).

 # How To Setup